tomf247/vittoria/README.md

 - Monitoring of customer feedback, including reviews and comments on social media and other platforms, to identify areas for improvement and adjust the marketing plan accordingly.
 #

-## Attribution
+## Assistance & Attribution
-#

-The first source is Code Institute, whose ecommerce tutorial was indispensible.
+The first source of help and assistance is Code Institute, whose ecommerce tutorial was indispensible.
 In addition, I had the benefits of a mentor Ashit, and a fellow student Atit, who provided useful guidelines and hints.
 Google, Slack, Stack Overflow were geat sources of specific code snippets and examples which aided me.
 I would like to thank all who assisted me in this project.